phels23/Q-FLAIR/README.md

 - 'PlotMNIST-MNIST_pca_paper.ipynb' plots the comparison between the MNIST and the MNIST pca datasets
 - 'PlotMinGateNeeded.ipynb' plots the comparison between QSVM and QNN with regard to required gates for a given accuracy
 - 'PlotOptim.ipynb' plots the results for post-optimization
-- 'mnist_pixel_processing.py' is the code to process and downscale the MNIST dataset
 - 'PlotRandomGate_paper.ipynb' plots the result of the ablation study